minio/dsync/README.md

 Design goals
 ------------

-* Implements [`sync/Locker`](https://github.com/golang/go/blob/master/src/sync/mutex.go#L30) interface (for exclusive lock)
-* Simple design: by keeping the design simple, many tricky edge cases can be avoided.
+* **Simple design**: by keeping the design simple, many tricky edge cases can be avoided.
-* No master node: there is no concept of a master node which, if this would be used and the master would be down, causes locking to come to a complete stop.
+* **No master node**: there is no concept of a master node which, if this would be used and the master would be down, causes locking to come to a complete stop.
 (Unless you have a design with a slave node but this adds yet more complexity.)
-* Resilient: if one or more nodes go down, the other nodes should not be affected and can continue to acquire locks (provided not more than `n/2 - 1` nodes are down).
+* **Resilient**: if one or more nodes go down, the other nodes should not be affected and can continue to acquire locks (provided not more than `n/2 - 1` nodes are down).
+* Drop-in replacement for `sync.RWMutex` and supports [`sync.Locker`](https://github.com/golang/go/blob/master/src/sync/mutex.go#L30) interface.
 * Automatically reconnect to (restarted) nodes.

 Restrictions